alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-03-rule-on-drinking-donkeys-milk-as-treatment.md

 ---
+date: 2020/09/3
+group1: true
+hijri: Muharram 15, 1442
+lang: en
 layout: post
-title: "Ruling on drinking donkey's milk as treatment"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 6838"
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 6838
-hijri: Muharram 15, 1442
 summary: It is not permissible for a Muslim to seek treatment through drinking the milk of the domestic donkeys.
-locale: en
-lang: en
-date: 2020/09/3
-category: [treatments,fatwas]
-group1: true
+title: Ruling on drinking donkey's milk as treatment
 ---

 ### Question: